TramEFX/ancillary_claude_bootstrap/README.md

 - When to activate modes (your activation phrases)
 - Where the data lives (local, GitHub, anywhere you choose)
 - Which inference engine to use (Claude today, anything tomorrow)
+- How retrieval works (semantic keywords you can customize)

 **The AI serves:**
 - Your three priorities (architecturally bound)